 Students will meet the requirements for the BFA program including the BFA final project and the BFA exit portfolio and will demonstrate artistic maturity as evidenced through their final project.

-Students will exhibit fundamental knowledge and skill in painting, drawing, printmaking, ceramics, sculpture, and new genres.
+Students will exhibit fundamental knowledge and skill in painting, drawing, printmaking, ceramics, sculpture, photography, and new genres.

 Students will critically examine spiritual values and ethical issues relevant to art.